 Owner, The Art Source

-A true entrepreneur, Untermann owns and is actively involved in a number of diverse businesses, including wood products manufacturing firms and franchises.
+A true entrepreneur, Untermann owns and is actively involved in a number of diverse businesses, including a design studio, picture frame, closets and cabinet manufacturing firms and franchises.

 Brian Walker (2010)